 This example is quite remarkable, and naturally leads one to wonder if others like it exist.
-If we assume the numerical energy is constant, then the problem must also be energy conservative since the Runge--Kutta scheme converges to the analytical solution (if the right hand side is locally Lipschitz continuous).
+If we assume the numerical energy is constant, then the problem must also be energy conservative since the Runge-Kutta scheme converges to the analytical solution (if the right hand side is locally Lipschitz continuous).
 In $\R^2$, every energy conservative problem is of the form

 where $g$ is a scalar valued function.
-We have the following uniqueness result. \begin{theorem} Let a consistent two-stage explicit Runge--Kutta method and a function $g\colon \R^2 \to \R$ be given.
-Consider the ODE \eqref{fdef} and suppose that the numerical solution satisfies $\norm{u^n} = \norm{u_0}$ for all step sizes $\dt$ and all $n$. \begin{enumerate}[label=\alph*)] \item If $g$ is not identically zero, then the Runge--Kutta method must be the explicit midpoint method \eqref{rk2}.
+We have the following uniqueness result. \begin{theorem} Let a consistent two-stage explicit Runge-Kutta method and a function $g\colon \R^2 \to \R$ be given.
+Consider the ODE \eqref{fdef} and suppose that the numerical solution satisfies $\norm{u^n} = \norm{u_0}$ for all step sizes $\dt$ and all $n$. \begin{enumerate}[label=\alph*)] \item If $g$ is not identically zero, then the Runge-Kutta method must be the explicit midpoint method \eqref{rk2}.

 \item If $g\colon \R^2 \setminus \set{0} \to \R$ is analytic, then $g$ must be a scalar multiple of $u \mapsto \norm{u}^{-2}$. \end{enumerate} \end{theorem} \begin{proof} \ref{itm:rk2-unique} For brevity, let $r = g(u_0)$ and $s=g(y_2) = g(u_0 + a_{21} \dt f(u_0))$.